 An MBA degree is one of the biggest financial investment you might make in your career.
 However, though expensive, the returns are way bigger, and an MBA can prove to be extremely fruitful for your career.
 Therefore, students who plan to go for an international B-school opt for multiple options to fund their MBA degree, the most common one being scholarship-friendly MBA schools.

 While students depend upon multiple funding options, such as their personal savings, financial help from parents, or education loans, some also apply for scholarships.
 The good news is, business schools offer millions of dollars of scholarships each year.
-This article will discuss the different types of scholarships available to students going for an MBA degree and the top 10 scholarship-friendly B-schools.
+This article will discuss the different types of scholarships available to students going for an MBA degree and the top 10 scholarship-friendly MBA schools.
 Let’s discuss them –

 Different Types of MBA Scholarships

 In general, scholarships for MBA Schools fall into two categories – merit-based and need-based.
 However, B-schools and financial organizations provide different scholarships to their students, depending upon multiple criteria.
 Following are the different types of scholarships/financial aid that is offered to students at business schools –

 - Merit-based scholarships

 - Need-based scholarships